pramoth20/delta-hedging-simulator/README.md

 # delta-hedging-simulator

-Here’s a detailed and jargon-accurate README.md for your Delta Hedging Simulator project, ideal for GitHub:

-⸻

-📈 Delta Hedging Simulator
+Delta Hedging Simulator

 This project implements a Delta Hedging simulation using historical price data for a listed security (e.g., AAPL) and models the P&L of a dynamically hedged options portfolio over time.
 It applies quantitative finance concepts like the Black-Scholes model, Greeks, and discrete rebalancing under realistic conditions (e.g., transaction costs, finite hedging frequency).

-🧠 Core Concepts
+Core Concepts
 	•	Delta Hedging: A strategy that neutralizes directional risk by taking offsetting positions in the underlying asset and its derivative (option), based on the option’s delta.
 	•	Black-Scholes Pricing: Closed-form pricing of European options assuming log-normal asset returns, continuous trading, and constant volatility.
 	•	Historical Volatility Estimation: Realized volatility is estimated from log returns of adjusted close prices, annualized using √252 scaling.